prominenceai/deepstream-services-library/docs/api-tracker.md

 ```C++
 DslReturnType dsl_tracker_dimensions_set(const wchar_t* name, uint max_width, uint max_height);
 ```
-This Service sets the max input frame dimensions for the name Tracker.
+This Service sets the operational dimensions for the name Tracker.

 **Parameters**
 * `name` - [in] unique name of the Tracker to update.